California Man Arrested For Assaulting A Man Wearing A ‘Make American Great Again’ Hat With Russian Writing

 The suspect then allegedly continued to punch the victim, before allegedly stealing his hat and then getting away before he could be stopped and detained.

 It took a few weeks, but police were later able to identify and track down Delgado, via surveillance footage and “investigative resources.”
-This week, he was arrested in his home in Winnetka, California without incident.
+This week, he was arrested in his home in Winnetka, California, without incident.

 Trump supporter in Miami.
 Hat says "Make America Great Again" in Russian.
 Nice guy.
 We shared a Cuban coffee at Versailles in Little Havana. pic.twitter.com/nUsVIwCXEO